 AI will enable better diagnoses and personalized medical recommendations.

-- Companies like Enlitic are using AI and deep learning to improve medical imaging diagnostics and tumor detection and integrate medical data to provide better actionable advice for patients and doctors alike.
+- Companies like Enlitic are using Artificial Intelligence and deep learning to improve medical imaging diagnostics and tumor detection and integrate medical data to provide better actionable advice for patients and doctors alike.

 - Johnson & Johnson is teaching IBM Watson to read and understand scientific papers that detail clinical trial outcomes.
 Even Apple is partnering with IBM Watson to provide access to health data from mobile apps.